SimonW1010/PromoEmailSave/README.md

 # PromoEmailSave
-Saves all new incoming emails to a txt or csv file for later use or reference
+Saves all new incoming email sender addresses to a txt or csv file for later use or reference

 ## Imports
 imports needed: